mmgaggle/imagenet-to-s3/README.md

 # Training

-To use TensorFlow against your newly created imagenet dataset in S3, you'll want to follow the [s3 deployment](https://github.com/tensorflow/examples/blob/master/community/en/docs/deploy/s3.md) examples from the TensorFlow docs.
+To use TensorFlow to train against your newly created imagenet dataset in S3, you'll want to follow the [s3 deployment](https://github.com/tensorflow/examples/blob/master/community/en/docs/deploy/s3.md) examples from the TensorFlow docs.